 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 Çankırı Tuz Madeni (Çankırı Salt Mine) is actually better known as Çankırı Tuz Mağarası (Çankırı Salt Cave).
 For some reasons the turks do not understand the concept of show mines, anything underground is a cave.
-The local salt mines are very old, earliest known mining happened 5,000 years ago by the Hittites.
-And the mines were almost continually operated.
-They work until today, the production is used for many different product.
+The local salt mines are ancient, the earliest known mining happened 5,000 years ago by the Hittites.
+And the mines were almost continually operated, at least at a low level.
+They work until today, the production is used for many different products.
 Beneath table salt and industrial use, it is used to produce esoteric healing lamps similar to the infamous Himalaya salt lamps.
 An abandoned part of the mine was transferred to the Çankırı Kaya Tuzu Mağarasının Turizme Kazandırılması Projesi (Project for Turning the Çankırı Rock Salt Cave to Tourism).
 It was made safe for tourists, equipped with light, and finally opened to the public.

 The planned infrastructure for the sight includes galleries with sculptures and reliefs in the mine, the yaran culture promotion gallery, restaurant, cafeteria, multi-purpose meeting room, children's playground, fossil museum, masjid, light effects systems, decorative salt pool, sports activity area, and salt therapy rooms for the treatment of lung diseases such as asthma and bronchitis.
 Several components were completed when the mine was first opened in 2019.
 The rest is still under constructuin and each part will be opened as soon as it is completed.